spojit-flow/spojit-docs/docs/user-guide/services/document-ocr.md

 ___
 ### Output Data

 The following data will be output from the OCR from the above example.
-Please note that the empty lines within the table are in the output.
+Please note that the empty lines within the table are also in the output.
 Use available functions to remove empty lines or pick specific fields.

 ```json
 {